Jafaa (TV series)

-Jafaa is a 2024 Pakistani drama television series, written by Samira Fazal and directed by Danish Nawaz.
+Jafaa is a 2024 Pakistani drama television series written by Samira Fazal and directed by Danish Nawaz.
 Produced by Momina Duraid under the banner MD Productions, the series aired on 24 May 2024.
 It stars Mawra Hocane, Sehar Khan, Usman Mukhtar and Mohib Mirza.
 The series revolves around two cousins who face a range of emotions and mental struggle after their marriages.

 The series received high ratings and significant digital viewership.
 It garnered mixed reviews from critics, with praise for Hocane's performance but criticism for its depiction of sensitive themes.

 Plot

 The story revolves around a college student, Andaleeb, and a gynecologist Dr. Zara.
 Andaleeb is deeply connected to her father.
-Andaleeb's secret relationship with classmate Moiz blossoms, but they face obstacles due to classism, leading to a heart-wrenching separation when her mother arrange a suitable match, despite the support of her father.
+Andaleeb's secret relationship with her classmate Moiz blossoms, but they face obstacles due to classism, leading to their separation when her mother arranges a suitable match for her, despite her father's support for her and Moiz being together.

 Meanwhile, the newlywed Dr. Zara struggles to understand her husband Hassan, only to discover his behaviour of gaslighting and emotional abuse.
 As she harbors secrets, her situation escalates to physical abuse.
 Zara decides to leave him, but later learns about his traumatic past.
 Despite her efforts, Hassan's behavior worsens, and Zara is hospitalized due to domestic violence.

 Andaleeb's parents arrange her marriage to Dr. Numair, Zara's friend and an oncologist.
 Their relationship develops slowly, as Numair learns about Andaleeb's past affair with Moiz.
 The age difference of couple and the constant pressure to plan a baby by Numair's mother create tension.
 When Numair discovers he has azoospermia, it strains their relationship further.